 Statement of Accountability and Responsibility

-The President, through the Vice President for Academic and Student Affairs and the Office of Academic and Student Affairs, shall be responsible for enforcing Associate in Arts and Associate in Science degree policies and procedures.
+The President, through the Vice President for Academic and Student Affairs and the Office of Academic and Student Affairs, shall be responsible for enforcing academic degree policies and procedures.
 The Office of Academic and Student Affairs shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.

 New Mexico Curriculum and Assessment Committee